5 Reasons Why Central Florida is the REAL Florida

 Wide Open Spaces

-A Taste of ‘Real’ Florida
+A Taste of ‘REAL’ Florida

 Getting out of the chaos and sometimes surreal world of Orlando affords a slower pace and a more authentic flavour of Central Florida.
 Drive just one hour south of the city to Polk County and book a stay in a piece of unblemished Florida wilderness.
 The Westgate River Ranch Resort & Rodeo is a true dude ranch experience with horseback riding, award-winning Saturday night rodeos and luxury glamping and camping to boot.
-With 1,700 vast acres overlooking Kissimmee River, this is a true slice of rural America.
+With 1,700 vast acres overlooking the Kissimmee River, this is a true slice of rural America.

 This is just a taste of what Central Florida holidays have to offer.
 For more inspiration, just get in touch with our Travel Experts.